Ho-Gia-Khang/dees-notes/README.md

 3. Filled the information required for Cloudflare - the email and API Key (the one you got from creating a new API Token, not the public key).

-4. Ensure to not public that file by ignoring it in `.gitignore` and any other publishing way
+4. Ensure to not public that file by ignoring it in `.gitignore` and any other publishing way.

 ## 2. Deploy services locally

-1. Install Docker and optionally a docker containers manager app (Docker desktop or Portainer is recommended)
+1. Install Docker and optionally a docker containers manager app (Docker desktop or Portainer is recommended).

 2. Build the containers: